Fostering partnerships to promote PEFC certification in Hungary

 Because of Hungary’s short history of private forest ownership (private ownership was nearly non-existent prior to 1992), the country lacked a strong association that could take on this role.

 However, private forest owners, contractors, and forest professionals were showing increasing interest in PEFC certification.
 This was backed up by a study from the University of West Hungary concerning the feasibility of PEFC certification in Hungary, which showed a number of stakeholders were increasingly interested in the benefits that PEFC can provide.

 In response to the this growing demand, ERFARET, a research and development organization founded by the University of West Hungary, initiated a project to foster partnerships to promote PEFC certification in the country.

 With support from the 2012 PEFC Collaboration Fund, the project built capacity among private forest owners, initiated the development of a Hungarian forest certification system, and promoted PEFC certification in general.
 A big step forward came in May 2013 as the Hungarian Forest Certification Non-profit Ltd was established as the National Governing Body, before becoming a PEFC national member in early 2016.

 The project came to a close in the summer of 2016 as the Hungarian Forest Certification Non-profit Ltd submitted the Hungarian national forest certification system to PEFC for endorsement.

-While the project has finished, the remaining funds will be used to finance the independent assessment of the national system - a vital component of the PEFC endorsement process.
+The remaining funds were used to finance the independent assessment of the national system - a vital component of the PEFC endorsement process.
 In May 2017, the Hungarian national forest certification system achieved PEFC endorsement.

-While the development of the Hungarian national forest certification system was the focus, this project also worked to rasie awareness among private forest owners and the general public.
+While the development of the Hungarian national forest certification system was the focus, this project also worked to raise awareness among private forest owners and the general public.